BananaOnTheWall/bananaonthewall.github.io/_posts/2013-06-02-kill-procrastination-in-10-minutes.markdown

 That may work for some people, but not me.
 I don't want to force myself to do anything.
 Being forced, either by others or yourself, will only make things worse.

-Actually being forced to do something, either by yourself or others, is one of the top reasons why people procrastinate.
+Actually being forced is one of the top reasons why people procrastinate.

 There should be a better, and happier way.